Cross ratios and cubulations of hyperbolic groups: Introduction.

 The reader will find additional details on the map $\Phi$ in Section~\ref{d_c vs d_R}, especially in Remark~\ref{components are finite} and Theorem~\ref{properties of Phi}.
 We stress that --- whenever flats are present --- it is not possible to represent the \emph{entire} visual boundary $\partial_{\infty}X$ as a quotient of a subset of the Roller boundary.

-Now, the first half of Theorem~\ref{hyp CR} is obtained by considering a canonical section to the map $\Phi$.
+Now, part~(1) of Theorem~\ref{hyp CR} is obtained by considering a canonical section to the map $\Phi$.
 The latter is built through a new construction of barycentres for bounded cube complexes, which we describe in Section~\ref{median barycentres}.

-Along with our previous work in \cite{BF1}, Theorem~\ref{R vs c intro} also yields the following analogue of Theorem~\ref{hyp CR} in the context of non-hyperbolic groups acting on $\CAT$ cube complexes with \emph{no free faces}.
+Along with our previous work in \cite{BF1}, Theorem~\ref{R vs c intro} also allows us to extend Theorem~\ref{hyp CR} to the context of non-hyperbolic groups acting on $\CAT$ cube complexes with \emph{no free faces}.

+Recall that the \emph{Morse boundary} of an arbitrary finitely generated group $G$ was introduced in \cite{Cordes}.
+In accordance with \cite{Cashen-Mackay}, we prefer to refer to it as the \emph{contracting boundary}\footnote{This is justified by the fact that a quasi-geodesic is \emph{Morse} if and only if it is \emph{sublinearly contracting} \cite{ACGH}.
+However, we acknowledge that the word ``contracting'' is normally taken to mean ``strongly contracting'' (as we also do in Section~\ref{Morse section}) and these quasi-geodesics would not provide a satisfactory notion of boundary for a general group $G$.} of $G$ (denoted $\partial_cG$), as this simplifies notation and terminology (the topology of $\partial_cG$ will not be relevant to us).

-\begin{thmintro} Let $G$ be a finitely generated, non-virtually-cyclic group. \begin{enumerate} \item Every proper cocompact action of $G$ on an irreducible $\CAT$ cube complex with no free faces $X$ canonically determines an invariant cross ratio:
+\begin{corintro} Let $G$ be a finitely generated, non-virtually-cyclic group. \begin{enumerate} \item Every proper cocompact action of $G$ on an irreducible $\CAT$ cube complex with no free faces $X$ canonically determines an invariant cross ratio:

-\item Given another action $G\acts Y$ as above, the cross ratios $\Cr_X$ and $\Cr_Y$ coincide if and only if $X$ and $Y$ are $G$-equivariantly isomorphic. \end{enumerate} \end{thmintro}
+\item Given another action $G\acts Y$ as above, the cross ratios $\Cr_X$ and $\Cr_Y$ coincide if and only if $X$ and $Y$ are $G$--equivariantly isomorphic. \end{enumerate} \end{corintro}

-It is worth pointing out that, under the hypotheses of Theorem~\ref{non-hyp CR}, the contracting boundary $\partial_cG$ is always nonempty.
-This was automatic in the setting of Theorem~\ref{hyp CR}, as $\partial_cG$ and $\partial_{\infty}G$ are naturally identified for every hyperbolic group $G$.
+It is worth pointing out that, under the hypotheses of Corollary~\ref{non-hyp CR}, the contracting boundary $\partial_cG$ is always nonempty.
+When $G$ is hyperbolic, $\partial_cG$ is naturally identified with the Gromov boundary $\partial_{\infty}G$.

-The cross ratio provided by Theorem~\ref{non-hyp CR} is again continuous\footnote{Both endowing $\partial_cG$ with the visual topology and with the topologies of \cite{Cordes,Cashen-Mackay}.} at a ``large'' subset of $\partial_cG^{(4)}$, but it does not make sense to speak of \emph{meagre} subsets in this context.
-Indeed, the entire contracting boundary is often itself meagre, even in the Cashen-Mackay topology.
+The cross ratio provided by Corollary~\ref{non-hyp CR} is again continuous\footnote{Both endowing $\partial_cG$ with the visual topology and with the topologies of \cite{Cordes,Cashen-Mackay}.} at a ``large'' subset of $\partial_cG^{(4)}$, but it does not make sense to speak of \emph{meagre} subsets in this context.
+Indeed, the entire contracting boundary is often itself meagre, even in the Cashen--Mackay topology.
 In fact, $\partial_cG$ is likely to be a Baire space if and only if $G$ is hyperbolic.
 The latter observation follows from Theorem~7.6 in \cite{Cashen-Mackay} when $G$ is a toral relatively hyperbolic group.
 We thank Chris Cashen for pointing this out to us.